-Building on from the findings in this report the full feasibility study would look at a range of rail configurations and carriage options for both the intercity connector rail and the urban passenger rail.
+Building on from the findings in this report, it is recommended that a full feasibility study be undertaken to assess a range of rail configurations, carriage options, and complimentary measures for both the intercity connector rail and the urban passenger rail.
 An emphasis will be placed on creating a flexible system that allows for cross functionality of carriage types and minimizing the need to change trains or gauges between different types.

-The rail feasibility study will also consider the potential for private interests to create new opportunities by scoping, delivering, and operating rail based public transport services that unlock land development options, referred to as the 'Entrepreneur Rail Model' developed by the Curtin University Sustainability Policy Institute, led by Professor Peter Newman.
+The detailed feasibility study will also consider the potential for private interests to create new opportunities by scoping, delivering, and operating rail based public transport services that unlock land development options.
+The approach was presented by a research team led by Professor Peter Newman from the Curtin University Sustainability Policy Institute in a discussion paper in 2015 and is referred to as the 'Entrepreneur Rail Model'.
 It is anticipated that this will be of great interest and can attract significant investment, such as from superannuation funds, while significantly reducing the burden on public funds.
-The appeal of developments around new train stations can be seen by documented cases of an increase in land value, such as a studies showing a 42 percent increase over 5 years in Perth, 32 percent in Missouri USA, and 17 percent in England UK.
-Distinct from a 'land-value capture' model that imposes greater land taxes on land surrounding new stations this model attracts investment capital that is interested in both providing transportation services and land development.
+The appeal of developments around new train stations can be seen by documented cases of an increase in land value.
+The discussion paper highlights that studies have shown a 42 percent increase over 5 years in Perth, 32 percent in Missouri USA, and 17 percent in England UK.
+Distinct from a 'land-value capture' model that imposes greater land taxes on land surrounding new stations, this model attracts investment capital that is interested in both providing transportation services and land development.
 According to the developers, 'This model provides a significant leveraging opportunity that sees private capital invested in greater public transport without large investments from governments'.
-10 It is recommended that this approach be based on 100% private capital with government ensuring appropriate land acquisition and assembly (including compulsory acquisition), zoning of land, and integration with existing services and transportation networks.
-It is proposed that the unique value of this approach is that the "integration of private land development entrepreneurial skill unlocks access to private capital".
+It is recommended that this approach be based on 100% private capital with government ensuring appropriate land acquisition and assembly (including compulsory acquisition), zoning of land, and integration with existing services and transportation networks.
+According to the discussion paper it is proposed that the unique value of this approach is that the "integration of private land development entrepreneurial skill unlocks access to private capital".
+This model is now being further explored as a project with the Sustainable Built Environment National Research Centre (SBEnrc) in Australia, led by Professor Newman.